vtex-apps/release-notes/2019-week-28/submenu-behavior.md

 ## What has changed

 Previously, when a submenu was triggered, the Menu component did not exhibit a user-friendly behavior.
-Its frame size would not expand, displaying a scroll-bar anytime a user needed to click on something in the submenu.
+Its frame size would not expand, displaying a scroll-bar anytime a user needed to click on something in a submenu.

 ![before-submenu-behavior](https://user-images.githubusercontent.com/52087100/61395314-810cae80-a89b-11e9-9537-566344e69e24.gif)